justinmeiners/efficient-programming-with-components/03_singleton.md

     int*

 It takes type int, double, etc and returns another type.
-You write it post fix but it is logically a type function.
+You write it postfix but it is logically a type function.

 [^macros]: Macro systems typically manipulate only the text of the code itself, and thus have no